Things to Know About Power Over Ethernet Switch

 Common Power Over Ethernet Types

-According to different ports, power over Ethernet switch can be grouped into three common types, they are 8-port ,24-port and 48-port power over Ethernet switches.
+According to different ports, power over Ethernet switches can be grouped into three common types, they are 8-port,24-port and 48-port power over Ethernet switches.
 Different types differ in switching capacity, price and other aspects.
-For example, different PoE switches have different switching capacities and prices in FS (Figure 2).
+For example, different PoE switches have different switching capacities and prices in FS.
 Different types of PoE switches also have different applications.

 Confusing Questions About Power Over Ethernet Switch